SanariSan/cloud-fullstack/README.md

 \*IMPORTANT

-In backend part, `/src/app.ts` file contains db initialize operation, where you define either drop db on build or not, please take that into account
+In backend part, `.env` file contains db initialize parameter, where you define either drop db on app start or not, please take that into account
-Later will be moved to env variable, but for now it's like that.